Databases and Repositories

 Worked as Principal Investigator: December 2020 - May 2022

 Motion capture is a technology used for turning the observations of a moving subject into 3D position and orientation information, stimulating our ability to define and virtually portray complex movements.
 The ALADDIN project aims at the development of such a technology that goes beyond conventional methods, is cost-effective, and minimizes the risks associated with capturing in dynamic situations.
 The proposed system is easily scalable and intrinsic, in the sense that measurements are not taken by external devices, enabling efficient capturing in outdoor environments, with state-of-the-art acquisition accuracy.
-More information can be found at the Cyprus Seeds Leaflet.
+More information can be found at the Cyprus Seeds - ALADDIN project.

 Visit the Cyprus Seeds page...